 I’m going on 80 years, and yet the love of Jesus, and the Mass that I say, and the love of Jesus, all of these things make me like that seven year old kid in the hospital knowing that all you guys know: my life get messed up but I still have one thing and that is the presence of Jesus himself who will walk with me, take away my loneliness, take away my fears and always be with me even to the end of time.

 Are you ready now?
-Good.

 All Rights Reserved.

-If you would like to use this transcript please contact us for permission.
+If you would like to use our transcript of this sermon (updated 2019), please contact us for permission.

-It is sometimes hard to hear Father’s words, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.
+Father Hanly's sermon for Corpus Christi, Year B, "Corpus Christi" was delivered on 10th June 2012.
+It is sometimes hard to accurately transcribe Father Hanly's reflections, so please let us know if you think we have made a mistake in any of our transcripts, and let us have your suggestions.